The application procedures specified below are for international students (transfer and initial) intending to study at HCC on an F-1 student visa.

-Permanent residents and international students in other visa categories should contact the office of admissions, registration, and records at the campus they plan to attend for assistance in enrolling at HCC.
+Permanent residents and international students in other visa categories should contact the Office of Admissions, Registration and Records at the campus they plan to attend for assistance in enrolling at HCC.

-1. A completed International Student Application form.
+1. Completed International Student Application.

-3. Proof of Financial Support:
+3. Proof of financial support.

 4. Transcripts (Academic Records)

-5. Proof of English Proficiency:
+5. Proof of English Proficiency

 SAT/ACT scores are NOT required for admission purposes and are not accepted as proof of English proficiency, but they will be used for consideration in determining placement into academic coursework.
 Request your official score reports from the College Board to be sent directly to the Center for International Education at HCC.
 Test scores may not be older than two years.